Milkstrasse/witchery-unity/README.md

 **Goal: reduce opponents HP to 0**

 ## Starting the Game
+Choose your leader & and your supporting fighters.
-Both players start with 75 HP (can’t be exceeded) Combine all move cards of each fighter to create your deck & then shuffle it to create your draw pile.
+Combine all move cards of your leader & add only the signature moves of your supports to create your deck & then shuffle it to create your draw pile.
+Each player starts with the health points of their leader (can't be exceeded).

 ## Playing the Game